metas-mk/100-days-of-code/r2-log.md

 #### Learninf and coding ReactJS
 - new SearchBar component for my project
 - added sematic UI CSS to my project and did some styling with it
+- added an event Handler to SearchBar component with OnChange event